savoury1/ubuntu-rolling/scripts/README.md

 * Once **`enhancements-1st-run`** completes it will drop back to the **`enhancements-serena`** (or **`enhancements-xenial`**) script for some final actions, including re-install of packages removed prior to the upgrade process (due version conflicts).

 * Reboot to your new "enhanced" Ubuntu "rolling release" distribution!

+* Run **`enhance-additional-ppas`** to add several additional useful PPAs that allow further upgrade of several more components of the system.

 &nbsp;